 In recent years, as the long overdue discussion of Indigenous rights has finally found a national stage, the answer has turned into something closer to, “Well if not now, then when?” to recognize that nothing of the sort has happened before, and illustrate how much work still needs to be done.
-But even those who might agree – those “liberals” who understand the atrocities that were enacted upon the Indigenous populations of this country, and agree that something must be done to rectify these moral wrongdoings of the past, especially as they still resonate today – will very quickly retreat back to the Right when they learn what truly must be done for justice to be served: Ask someone with a stable home or property to give it up and return the land to the descendants of those massacred, uprooted, and abused less-than two centuries ago, and they will quickly recoil…
+But even those who might agree – those “liberals” who understand the atrocities that were enacted upon the Indigenous populations of this country, and agree that something must be done to rectify these moral wrongdoings of the past, especially as they still resonate today – will very quickly retreat back to the Right when they learn what truly must be done for justice to be served: Ask someone who owns land in northern Minnesota to return it to the descendants of those uprooted (and often worse) less-than two centuries ago, and they will quickly recoil…

 Too have we seen this in the waning support for Black Lives Matter among the white middle-class, especially those in suburban areas, after recent unrest: The predominantly white groups who support entirely the mission of BLM until the moment a protest escalates, or until there is talk of truly addressing the issue through the defunding of the police, funding of social programs, structural change, etc. When responsibility means posting memes or buying literature, it is all well and good; happy to have Others draw water as long as it doesn’t impact even a little their own ability to –

-The liberals of the United States today are thus only willing to help on the surface – rename a lake, say, which is an important gesture certainly but only scratches the surface of the problem, and only just begins to recover that which was taken.
-But ask someone to give up their home, or the property they own, or the lifestyle they have grown accustomed to, or even a portion of their paycheck to pay into social programs that might help achieve equity, and ultimately justice in society, and the divide between those upset at the Lake Calhoun name-change and those who supported it grows suddenly smaller.
+The liberals of the United States today are thus only willing to help on the surface – rename a lake, say, or verbally acknowledge that we are on tribal lands.
+This is an important gesture, certainly, but only scratches the surface of the problem, and only just begins to recover that which was taken.
+Ask someone to give up something of theirs, or change even slightly the lifestyle they have grown accustomed to, or commit a portion of their wealth to pay into social programs that might help achieve equity, and ultimately justice in society, and the divide between those upset at the Lake Calhoun name-change and those who supported it grows suddenly much smaller.

-Though – I can imagine that if someone were to knock on my door today and demand that I give up my home and lifestyle so that it might be given to someone I have never met – whether for a return to its original stewards or for some form of community possession – I too might balk at the notion, even as this is exactly what was done to the members of those tribes not so very long ago.
-But what is the alternative?
-Surely there must be something beyond the surface-level changing of lake names and bridges and the removal of offensive sports mascots (as has been a prominent and important point of discussion lately as well – the “Redskins” and “Blackhawks” and “Braves” with their cartoonish misrepresentations of Indigenous peoples); a path to true justice that can be achieved in society without tearing it to the ground and starting anew.
+What is the alternative?
+Surely there must be something beyond the surface-level changing of lake names and bridges and the removal of offensive sports mascots (as has been a prominent and important point of discussion lately as well – the Washington “Redskins” and Chicago “Blackhawks” and Atlanta “Braves” with their cartoonish misrepresentations of Indigenous peoples); there must be a path to true justice that can be achieved in society without tearing it to the ground and starting anew –

 Might we look again to Germany’s example – the reparations paid to those families and the descendants of those families who were taken forcefully from their homes and in almost-all cases murdered in concentrations camps, in the Ghettos, or openly on the street (the evil we have identified) – and ask if monetary retribution would solve the problem in this case?
 We know already that this did not solve the problem in Germany per se – as the country is dealing with its own return of Far Right values and stringent nationalism – but certainly those members of Indigenous tribes, the descendants of slaves, and all of the Other groups wronged throughout history by US policy and its predominantly white, Anglo-Saxon culture are owed something.

-And – as we know too, in this country especially – money talks.
+As we know too, in this country especially: money talks.
 To take a bit (or more) from those who have benefitted disproportionately from this sort of policy and culture and its continuing legacy certainly seems appropriate.